 How the game industry understood narrative, wasn’t really a big issue (the problems should be found somewhere else).
-As I always worked within entertainment I never thought of a narrative from any other perspective than to deliver a feeling of something worth spending time on and where the goal was to give something people didn’t know they were missing.
-The game industry shared the same vision where e.g. “meaningful experiences” became an expression for deliver something worth spending time on interacting – as if not meaningful, nothing would happen, because you can´t force people to press buttons or pull levers (that is called behaviourism, which we don’t deal with here).
+As I always worked within entertainment, I never thought of a narrative from any other perspective than to deliver a feeling of something worth spending time on and where the goal was to give something people didn’t know they were missing.
+The game industry shared the same vision where e.g. “meaningful experiences” became an expression for delivering something worth spending time on interacting – as if not meaningful, nothing would happen, because you can´t force people to press buttons or pull levers (that is called behaviorism, which we don’t deal with here).

 At a TED talk from 2012 Andrew Stanton, the creator of “Finding Nemo”, “Toystory”, etc., expressed the construction of a meaningful experience as “2 + 2= 4”.
 What he meant was that one should let the audience do the “4” by only giving them “2+2” because: “The audience actually wants to work for their meal, they just don’t want to know they are doing that.”
 What Stanton points out is the motivating vehicle of narrative that naturally triggers our core cognitive activities to interpret information by identifying, comparing, evaluating, exploring, taking decisions and making choices.
-And the knowledge that humans are by nature meaning seeking and meaning-making individuals was something that we, who worked with narrative construction, took for granted whereby the “receivers´” expected to be given something to “work on”.
+And the knowledge that humans are by nature meaning-seeking and meaning-making individuals was something that we, who worked with narrative construction, took for granted whereby the “receivers´” expected to be given something to “work on”.

-Within cognitive science, which constitute a link between narrative and computer science, the cognitive psychologist Jerome Bruner says the reason why we find it hard to achieve consciousness about how we interpret (evaluate) information and create meaning is that we are “too expert” and we cannot see what we so easily do automatically.
+Within cognitive science, which constitutes a link between narrative and computer science, the cognitive psychologist Jerome Bruner says the reason why we find it hard to achieve consciousness about how we interpret (evaluate) information and create meaning is that we are “too expert” and we cannot see what we so easily do automatically.
 Bruner calls the condition the “unconsciousness of the automatic” (Bruner, 1996).
-What Bruner describes is basically what I should appoint as the “office” of a narrative constructor where the desirable condition, in agreement with the “receivers” is to have people in an unconscious condition as to engage them in the “2 + 2”.
-So basically, without the unconsciousness, it would be very hard for magicians or narrative constructors to surprise people, and since people learn “the tricks” it is also important for narrative constructor to be attentive to when the “unconsciousness” gets aware in order to find new possibilities so the “receivers” can continue to do their work.
+What Bruner describes is basically what I should appoint as the “office” of a narrative constructor where the desirable condition, in agreement with the “receivers”, is to have people in an unconscious condition as to engage them in the “2 + 2”.
+So basically, without the unconsciousness, it would be very hard for magicians or narrative constructors to surprise people, and since people learn “the tricks” it is also important for the narrative constructor to be attentive to when the “unconsciousness” gets aware in order to find new possibilities so the “receivers” can continue to do their work.

-As the Western culture often think of narratively constructed experiences as fictional and separated from real life´s issues the knowledge about the beneficence narrative constructors find in the “unconsciousness of the automatic” can be a dilemma if the unconscious condition permeates development of a concept where personal taste comes into play.
-In an interview for a position as a narrative designer I was asked what I would do if there were conflicts in the team about individual preferences.
+As the Western culture often thinks of narratively constructed experiences as fictional and separated from real life´s issues the knowledge about the beneficence narrative constructors find in the “unconsciousness of the automatic” can be a dilemma if the unconscious condition permeates the development of a concept where personal taste comes into play.
+In an interview for a position as a narrative designer, I was asked what I would do if there were conflicts in the team about individual preferences.
 I could tell by their looks that they didn’t believe me when I replied that there are no conflicts where I work.
 What I referred to was Jerome Bruner´s antidote to the “unconsciousness of the automatic” which helps to lower contrasts and confrontations as to reach an understanding and a reciprocally shared goal in a team about the “4” so “receivers” could do their work with 2+2 (not the other way around).

-By taking a metacognitive perspective, which is to think about ones own and others thinking, a narrative constructor takes the position to listen to how people negotiate their thoughts and from that one can find alternate ways to conceive an understanding about the “4”.
-As the game industry, as well as the film industry, is the most expensive place to host a “conference” where people exchange and negotiate their personal beliefs and desires, the key to avoid eventual contrasts and confrontations during production (where confrontations, according to Bruner, are considered as a higher degree of conflicts that use to be taken care of by courts) is to set the premise (vision and desired outcome).
-Many companies do this already but to know the reason and purpose from a cognitive perspective could save a lot of headache – including the “receivers´”.
-As what the premise actually does is to build expectations and if the agreement is breached by not deliver what is promised someone will get disappointed.
+By taking a metacognitive perspective, which is to think about one’s own and others thinking, a narrative constructor takes the position to listen to how people negotiate their thoughts and from that one can find alternate ways to conceive an understanding about the “4”.
+As the game industry, as well as the film industry, is the most expensive place to host a “conference” where people exchange and negotiate their personal beliefs and desires, the key to avoiding eventual contrasts and confrontations during production (where confrontations, according to Bruner, are considered as a higher degree of conflicts that use to be taken care of by courts) is to set the premise (vision and desired outcome).
+Many companies do this already but to know the reason and purpose from a cognitive perspective could save a lot of headaches – including the “receivers´”.
+What the premise actually does is to build expectations and if the agreement is breached by not deliver what is promised someone will get disappointed.
 Since there is always a risk that someone will get disappointed the premise should relate to the desired experience and where all other things as resources, etc., should be seen as constraints.
-And if someone worries about running out of money and likes to set the desired outcome (premise) to “earn money” the difficulty it causes to the experience is that the goal is not shared with the ”receivers”, unless they will also be included in the goal to earn money.
-So if one truly likes to engage people in a meaningful experience the desired goal has to make sense to all.
+And if someone worries about running out of money and likes to set the desired outcome (premise) to “earn money” the difficulty it causes to the experience are that the goal is not shared with the ”receivers”, unless they will also be included in the goal to earn money.
+So if one truly likes to engage people in a meaningful experience, the desired goal has to make sense to all.

-Since the “unconscious game” between the constructor and “receivers” (the “2 + 2= 4″) is based on that people learn it is important to know how emotions work in relation to learning.
-As many think of learning as something one does at school, and in school one thinks of entertainment as a hinder to schoolwork, people hardly think about the similarities between a narrative constructor´s and an instructor´s practise in formal education.
-But what melds the two practises is the motivating engine that makes people want to “work for their meal”.
+Since the “unconscious game” between the constructor and “receivers” (the “2 + 2= 4″) is based on that people, learn it is important to know how emotions work in relation to learning.
+As many think of learning as something one does at school, and in school one thinks of entertainment as a hinder to schoolwork, people hardly think about the similarities between a narrative constructor´s and an instructor´s practice in formal education.
+But what melds the two practices is the motivating engine that makes people want to “work for their meal”.
 To miss this kind of “free-ticket” to engage people in some or another way would be a failure as the meaning-seeking engine is pretty strong.
-To get peoples´ attention it doesn’t have to be right or perfect as long as the intention is sincere as when the director Ed Wood literally didn’t know what he was doing when making the film “Plan 9 from outer space” (1959).
-Why the audience even bothered to see or think about Wood´s film was the passionate (self-willed) effort that breathed through the whole production, and where Wood, no matter what, realized his film, and succeeded to raise people´s curiosity by making them wonder how the film could possibly have been done.
-For that the film earned The Golden Turkey award for the worse film ever made.
+To get peoples´ attention, it doesn’t have to be right or perfect as long as the intention is sincere as when the director Ed Wood literally didn’t know what he was doing when making the film “Plan 9 from outer space” (1959).
+Why the audience even bothered to see or think about Wood´s film was the passionate (self-willed) effort that breathed through the whole production, and where Wood, no matter what, realized his film and succeeded to raise people´s curiosity by making them wonder how the film could possibly have been done.
+For that, the film earned The Golden Turkey award for the worse film ever made.

-To think in terms of a narrative constructor working in mind turning thoughts as a lens might feel a bit uncomfortable and maybe it´s not a wonder that writers, storytellers, screenwriters, game designers, magicians and basically all artists have been “locked up” in a category called art and entertainment.
+To think in terms of a narrative constructor working in mind turning thoughts as a lens might feel a bit uncomfortable and maybe it´s not a wonder that writers, storytellers, screenwriters, game designers, magicians, and basically all artists have been “locked up” in a category called art and entertainment.
 But what the digital and interactive medium has revealed is how reality and fiction from a cognitive perspective are not separated from each other by how we create meaning (construct narratives) and how emotions work.
 And like I mentioned before, how the game industry understood narrative wasn’t a big issue as we were living in the same art and entertainment bubble.
-It was rather when coming out from the bubble I realised how the narrative vehicle that I thought very highly of as a possibility to create new forms of meaningful experiences gladly assisted creation of meanings based on prejudices and fears with the same capacity as from the inside of the bubble of entertainment.
+It was rather when coming out from the bubble I realized how the narrative vehicle that I thought very highly of as a possibility to create new forms of meaningful experiences gladly assisted the creation of meanings based on prejudices and fears with the same capacity as from the inside of the bubble of entertainment.